Fae-Bell/serverless-playground/README.md

 ## Deploying

-1. Run serverless dev to create initial foundation, like cloud formation and dynamo
+- Run `serverless dev` to create a local instanced version for testing
-1. Run serverless deploy to push the new lambda endpoint and gateway API.
+- Run `serverless deploy` to push the builds into AWS and be available publically

-Run Serverless Dev:

-`serverless dev`

-Run Serverless Deploy:

-`serverless deploy`

-The last command should return a url that you can use for actual testing.
+Either command will return a url that you can use for actual testing.
 Eg: https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com

 ## Testing

 ### Unit

+Unit tests have been written for the user endpoints.
+To run them, simply go into the `/user` folder and run `npm test` after you've run `npm install`

 ### Endpoints